-The Philippines are known for having amazing tasting food, and it’s a travesty that their desserts are not more known.
+Since, the Philippines are known for having amazing tasting food, it’s a travesty that their desserts are not more known.
 Centering around coconut milk, bananas, rice, dark sugar, and starch, it’s surprising how many desserts can be conjured up from just a few ingredients.

 The best part is that, compared to some desserts in the USA, these are a lot less heart attack inducing.
 But as with any sweet things, make sure not to overindulge.